 Afternoon: Next, we’ll take a boating field trip on the Tarcoles River with our Group Leader assisted by the boat captain.
 The Tarcoles River basin empties the entire western side of the Central Valley in the Pacific coastal region.
 It includes an area of mangrove swamps and an estuary that create a rich habitat for wildlife.
 We’ll be on the lookout for residents including crocodiles (Crocodilus acutus), often seen sunning themselves on the muddy river banks.
 Returning to the hotel, we will freshen up and then before dinner we will attend a lecture on Conservation & Development of the Central Pacific Region.

 Evening: At leisure.

 Activity note: The drive to Herradura is approximately 45 minutes each way.
-Zipline introduction and safety talk conducted by local experts; safety gear provided; closed shoes required.
+Zipline introduction and safety talk conducted by local experts; safety gear provided; shoes with a closed heel/toe required.

 Breakfast: At the hotel, the breakfast buffet includes juice, coffee, tea, water.

 Morning: We’ll take a field trip to the Vista Los Sueños Canopy amid 80 acres of lushly forested lands in Herradura, next to Jaco Beach on the Central Pacific Coast of Costa Rica.
 Bilingual experts will explain safety procedures and instructions.
 We’ll then whiz along a zipline through the forest canopy with remarkable views of the surrounding area as well as birds and other wildlife that may be present.